ubiquity/ubiquibot/README.md

 ## Architecture Overview

-Bounty bot is built using the [probot](https://probot.github.io/) framework so initially the bot is a github app
+Task bot is built using the [probot](https://probot.github.io/) framework so initially the bot is a github app

 <pre>
 &lt;root&gt;